ryan4yin/nixos-and-flakes-book/docs/development/intro.md

                                 ▀  ▀▀█
 ```

+## Using `nix profile` to manage development environments and entertainment environments

+`nix develop` is a tool for creating and managing multiple user environments, and switch to different environments when needed.

+Unlike `nix develop`, `nix profile` manages the user's system environment, instead of creating a temporary shell environment.
+So it's more compatible with Jetbrains IDE / VSCode and other IDEs, and won't have the problem of not being able to use the configured development environment in the IDE.

+TODO

 ## Other Commands

 There are other commands like `nix flake init`, which you can explore in [New Nix Commands][New Nix Commands].
 For more detailed information, please refer to the documentation.